BotoX/ServerStatus/README.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 ```
-If you work on this I'd be happy if you let me know!
+If you plan on modifying this project I'd be happy if you let me know!

 ## Credits
 Obviously the original script from [BlueVM](http://www.lowendtalk.com/discussion/comment/169690#Comment_169690) and [mojeda's](https://github.com/mojeda) [fork](https://github.com/mojeda/ServerStatus).